kireerik/refo/README.md

 When an object contains a `startDate` properrty without an `endDate` property then a `hidePresent` property can be used to hide a present label and show the current year instead.
 <br>A `hideEndDate` property can be used to hide the current year shown instead of a present label.

 A `hideDuration` property can be used to hide the calculated duration.
-Otherwise a `duration` property is defined with the calculated duration (examples: 7 months, 1 year, 1.5 years, 2 years).
+Otherwise, a `duration` property is defined with the calculated duration (examples: 7 months, 1 year, 1.5 years, 2 years).

 ### Core
 You can use `refo-core` as global and or as a local command.

 You can start Refo core in `watch` mode by passing a `watch` parameter to the command.
-By default it creates a static build.
+By default, it creates a static build.

 You can create a `refo.core` `js` or `json` file to change the default properties.
-In general a `js` file is recommended, because you can define functions as well, but in some cases you might not need that.
+In general, a `js` file is recommended, because you can define functions as well, but in some cases, you might not need that.

 The `handlers` property is not defined by default.
-In this case all files are copied from the `siteDirectory` to the `staticDirectory` folder without any additional processing.
+In this case, all files are copied from the `siteDirectory` to the `staticDirectory` folder without any additional processing.

 The [folder structure options](https://github.com/kireerik/refo#folder-structure-options) are the same as for the main Refo package.